 The World of Hyatt card has a slightly higher annual fee, but like the IHG card, gives me a free night and increased status.
 I love the Hyatt portfolio of hotels, especially the Andaz brand.
 Paying the annual fee of $95 makes a lot of sense since a room is generally double or triple that amount.

-This card has a $95 annual fee.
+This card has a $0 introductory annual fee for the first year, then $95.
 This is a card that I have contemplated canceling, especially since I have lounge access through my Sapphire Reserve and don’t usually use the free checked bags feature.
 I’ve decided to keep it since I usually end up taking advantage of the United lounge passes.
 Also, I get access to additional reward booking availability through United with this card, which makes it easier to book a reward flight.

 Club Carlson Premier Rewards: